bitrise-io/stacks/content/changelogs/osx-xcode-16.1.x-edge.md

 ### Stack update `v2024-10-28` (released 2024-10-29)

+**Known issue**: Remote access screen sharing is not working (SSH access does work).
+We are working on a fix.

 - This stack is now based on macOS Sequoia (15.0)
 - Homebrew package upgrades